afollestad/drag-select-recyclerview/README.md

   hotspotHeight = resources.getDimensionPixelSize(R.dimen.default_56dp)
   hotspotOffsetTop = 0 // default
   hotspotOffsetBottom = 0 // default

+  // Listen for auto scroll start/end
+  autoScrollListener = { isScrolling -> }

   // Or instead of the above...
   disableAutoScroll()

   // The drag selection mode, RANGE is the default mode = RANGE
 }
 ```